 How Are You Feeling Today?

 This feelings poster provides a visual representation of sixteen different emotional states.
 By viewing this poster regularly, students will not only increase their emotional vocabulary but will also come to recognize the facial and body cues that accompany each state.

 The emotions included on the poster are: happy, surprised, tired, sad, excited, nervous, bored, angry, shy, energetic, frustrated, thoughtful, worried, scared, sick, and silly.

 How to Make the Most of Your Feelings Poster

 - Print the color version of the poster on tabloid paper and display it in your classroom.
-Each morning, check in with your students by asking them to identify how they are feeling and why.
+Each morning, check in with your students by asking them to identify their feelings and why.

-- Print the black and white version of the poser on letter paper and provide to students as a coloring in activity.
-Have them paste the sheet into one of their workbooks for safe keeping.
+- Print the black and white version of the poster on letter paper and provide to students as a coloring activity.
+Have them paste the sheet into one of their workbooks for safekeeping.

 - Use the poster as a stimulus for a group discussion.
-Ask the students to explore what types of situations might evoke each emotional state.
+Ask the students to explore what situations might evoke each emotional state.

 Before You Download

 This resource prints as a PDF.
 Please use the dropdown menu to choose between the full-color or black-and-white version.

 Take a deep dive into social and emotional literacy with your students using these other impactful resources:

 Promote emotional awareness and self-regulation in your classroom with this classroom poster.